This trip is also available for private tours. Please contact us for details and to select a date.

 In the morning we return to Feriolo to continue rowing.
 We will follow the shore all the way to Cannero Riveria.
 This will give us time to observe the multitude of villas and gardens and little beaches and start enjoying views as the hills grade higher and higher into the edge of the Alps.
 Before landing we will circle the nearby islands dominated by a huge castle.
 We will have time to relax in the afternoon, perhaps swimming at the beach or strolling the shore lined with orange, lemon, olive, magnolia, azalea and mimosa trees.
 Off the main road and away from the crowds, this is a seductively quiet Italian paradise.
 Tonight dinner is on your own.
 Anticipated rowing distance – 22 km.

 Our last day of rowing is, as expected, spectacular.
 We also will do something that you don’t often get to do – row into another country.
-First we cross to the western shore of the lake, pausing to admire beautiful Colmegna.
+We will follow the western shore of the lake, pausing to admire beautiful Cannobio.
 As we follow the curves of the winding lake we can see high mountains ahead of us, green slopes behind us, churches and towns beside us.
 Then we are in Switzerland – will you be able to tell where the border is?
-For sure it will be obvious when we row between the Isole di Brissago.
-A little break here means that you are on Swiss soil before we return to Italy for lunch.
-Then on to Luino – we are rowing the boats home.
-Return to relax at our lovely lakefront hotel.
+Look at the houses along the hillside for a hint.
+For sure it will be obvious when we row between the Isole di Brissago and salute the Swiss flag as we enjoy lunch.
+We will continue past the wealthy enclave of Ascona, perhaps stopping for a coffee.
+Is it as good as in Italy?
+Our destination is the lovely city of Locarno.
+A last task is to load the boats on the trailer and off they go back to Italy.
+We will settle into our lovely hotel in the centre of town.
 Enjoy a sumptuous farewell dinner and the chance to say thank you to the wonderful team who have made this all possible for us.
-Anticipated rowing distance – 30 km.
+Anticipated rowing distance -25 km.

 Sadly, all good things come to an end.
 But the magic of Lago Maggiore will stay with you as you bid farewell to this beautiful area.
 It will have cast a spell on you, and will draw you back again some day.